 - Preheat oven to 350 degrees Fahrenheit.
 Line baking sheet with parchment paper or a baking mat.

 - Make flax egg: Mix flaxseed and water and place in the fridge for 5 minutes to set.

-- In a large mixing bowl, use a hand mixer or stand mixer to cream together sugars and coconut oil with a hand mixer.
-Consistency will resemble wet sand when done.
+- In a large mixing bowl, use a hand mixer or stand mixer to cream together sugars and coconut oil until nice and fluffy.

-- Add flax egg and peppermint extract to the mixture and beat a few time to fully mix.
+- Add flax egg and peppermint extract to the mixture and beat a few times until just mixed.

 - Using a rubber spatula, fold in chocolate chips and crushed peppermint candies.

 - Bake cookies for 10 minutes.
 Remove from the oven and let cool slighty before transferring to a cooling rack.

 - Coconut oil should be slightly soft (like room temperate butter).
 If it's too soft, you can place in the fridge to firm up.